The SISMIQ Architecture

 Continuity across heterogeneous execution

-SISMIQ maintains a Persistent State-Link across heterogeneous compute environments, allowing identity to remain coherent across domain boundaries, network variability, and asynchronous execution.
+SISMIQ maintains a Persistent State-Link across heterogeneous compute environments, allowing identity to remain consistently associated across domain boundaries, network variability, and asynchronous execution.

 ❖ Problem